iam-salma/crisis-news-tracker/README.md

 # CrisisAid - News and Awareness Website

+CrisisAid is a real-time crisis awareness platform built to inform, support, and mobilize action during humanitarian emergencies across the globe.

+This full-stack web application aggregates live crisis news using web scraping and public APIs, and visualizes them on an interactive world map using Leaflet.js.
+Each crisis is geo-tagged, filtered by country, and linked with verified donation sources to encourage timely aid.

+In addition to providing situational updates, the platform features a newsletter subscription, country-based filters, and an intuitive UI for engagement.
+The backend, powered by FastAPI and Flask, supports scalable API endpoints and handles real-time data updates.

 ### Tech stack:
   Flask, FastAPI, Uvicorn, SQLite, HTML, CSS, JavaScript, Leaflet.js

-• Developed a full-stack platform that aggregates real-time global crisis news using web scraping and APIs

-• Integrated verified donation links for each crisis article to promote direct relief contributions
+###💡 **Key Features**:

+🔄 Real-time crisis news aggregation

-• Designed an interactive world map using Leaflet.js with geo-tagged news popups
+🌍 Interactive world map with geo-tagged popups

-• Implemented country-based filters and a newsletter subscription feature for user engagement
+✅ Verified donation links for direct relief

+📨 Country filter & newsletter subscription

+⚙️ SQLite backend with FastAPI and Flask APIs

+🧠 Designed with scalability and impact in mind

 ### 🔧 Setup Steps